captn3m0/ideas/README.md

 A bot that posts paper abstracts and links to PDF whenever a paper referencing a research paper is posted to Hacker News.
 Most scicomm posts that make it to HN almost always have a primary paper reference, and someone ends up posting the paper abstract along with a link to Arxiv or SciHub usually.
 A bot that automates this for all HN submissions would be a fun project.

 *Update*: Someone did this!
 See [@randomdrake's comments on HN](https://news.ycombinator.com/threads?id=randomdrake).

+*Update 2*: The mods are not very happy with the [abstract being posted](https://news.ycombinator.com/item?id=16330366), but the rest should be good.

 For Bonus Points: Include a link to the fermat library URL of the paper (if available).